Naoto Ueno

+Ueno moved from Texas to the University of Hawaiʻi to be director in December 2022.
+He also practices at Queen's Medical Center and Kapiolani Children and Women's Hospital.

-He is well known for both his passion and commitment in cancer research and for compassion to take care of advanced breast cancer.
-He is currently studying cancer metastasis, MAPK/EGFR pathways, and cancer microenvironment.
-He is the executive director of the Morgan Welch Inflammatory Breast Cancer Program and Clinic and Section Chief of the Translational Breast Cancer Research at Department of Breast Medical Oncology.
+Dr. Ueno studies cancer metastasis, MAPK/EGFR pathways, and cancer microenvironment.
+He previously was the executive director of the Morgan Welch Inflammatory Breast Cancer Program and Clinic and Section Chief of the Translational Breast Cancer Research at the Department of Breast Medical Oncology at the Anderson Cancr Center.

-He has been invited to talk about patient empowerment in Tokyo TEDx in 2011.
+He is the founder of the Japan TeamOnclogy Program and CancerX.